Basel: Prince-Bishopric of Basel

 Basel had gained its de facto independence from both the bishop and from the Habsburgs and was free to pursue its own policy of territorial expansion, beginning around 1400.

 The unique representation of a bishops' crozier as the heraldic charge in the coat of arms of Basel first appears in the form of a gilded wooden staff in the 12th century.
 It is of unknown origin or significance (beyond its obvious status of bishop's crozier), but it is assumed to have represented a relic, possibly attributed to Saint Germanus of Granfelden.
 This staff (known as Baselstab) became a symbol representing the Basel diocese, depicted in bishops' seals of the late medieval period.
 It is represented in a heraldic context in the early 14th century, not yet as a heraldic charge but as a kind of heraldic achievement flanked by the heraldic shields of the bishop.
 The staff is also represented in the bishops's seals of the period.
 The use of the Baselstab in black as the coat of arms of the city was introduced in 1385.
 From this time, the Baselstab in red represented the bishop, and the same charge in black represented the city.
 The blazon of the municipal coat of arms is In Silber ein schwarzer Baselstab (Argent, a staff of Basel sable).
 In 1400, Basel was able to purchase the towns of Liestal, Homburg and Waldenburg with its surrounding territory.

 In 1412 (or earlier), the well-known Gasthof zum Goldenen Sternen was established.
 Basel became the focal point of western Christendom during the 15th century Council of Basel (1431–1449), including the 1439 election of antipope Felix V. In 1459, Pope Pius II endowed the University of Basel, where such notables as Erasmus of Rotterdam and Paracelsus later taught.
 At the same time the new craft of printing was introduced to Basel by apprentices of Johann Gutenberg.
 In 1461, the land around Farnsburg became a part of Basel.

 The Schwabe publishing house was founded in 1488 by Johannes Petri and is the oldest publishing house still in business.
 Johann Froben also operated his printing house in Basel and was notable for publishing works by Erasmus.
 In 1495, Basel was incorporated into the Upper Rhenish Imperial Circle; the Bishop of Basel was added to the Bench of the Ecclesiastical Princes of the Imperial Diet.
 In 1500 the construction of the Basel Münster was finished.
-In 1521 so was the bishop.
-The council, under the supremacy of the guilds, explained that henceforth they would only give allegiance to the Swiss Confederation, to whom the bishop appealed but in vain.